 Yet another Nora Roberts hit.
 It was a bit predictable – I guessed a lot of key points within a few pages of opening the book, but the journey was still good.
 Really, you can never go wrong with Nora Roberts.
 This wasn’t my favorite by her ever, but it’s great for tossing in your beach bag or bringing on a plane or something!

 I read this series years ago, I guess when I was about 12?
 And I loved it.
 It covers a couple of families from when they pioneer the Oregon trail and begin settling the West all the way into the 1900’s, as they deal with the major changes that are happening in the country.
 Rereading them as an adult is enlightening.
 For one, they’re well-written, so the stories are interesting.
 But for another, they don’t sugarcoat much.
 Women are raped, lynchings and murders happen, there’s sexism and racism.
 It really makes you think – and I found myself trying to say, “things were different then”, but you know what?
 No. I would not have been ok with sexism or racism or lynchings.
 Bone-deep, I know that to be true.
 And people in the books, and people in that time in real life, were not ok with sexism or racism or murder.
 That’s something I think we often forget.
 And in today’s political climate, when people say this statue or that is ok because the person it’s memorializing may have been a terrible person but they were from a different time, we need to remember it’s still not fine.
 They didn’t have to be ok with it, they didn’t have to accept the status quo.
 I don’t know…I’m still finishing the series, but it definitely makes you think!
-If you want to read them, they’re hard to find, but they’re on archive.org.
+If you want to read them, the books can be hard to find, but they’re on archive.org.

 It’s been a good reading month!
-Next month I should knock out the other half of the Wagons West series, and then…who knows what I’ll pick up next?
+Next month I should knock out the other half of the Wagons West series, and then…who knows what books I’ll pick up next?